pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 "Did Homer foretell our coming?"
 I poked her back.

 "No," she responded.
 "Homer didn't foretell anything.
 Homer isn't the beginning and the end.
 He created epics to reveal the true forms of shadows.
-Homer was a better therapist than Mr. David—he understood the nature of humanity far better than the Bible writers ever could."
+Homer was a better therapist than Mr. David—he understood the nature of humanity far better than the Bible writers did."
 For someone swimming in a whimsical realm, she could be remarkably grounded at times.
 I nodded.

 "I want to read Homer in the original language.
 Will you teach me Greek?"
 I requested again, admitting my Greek was limited to just a few words.
 She shook her head definitively.

 "You chose Tingxuan to be your master.
 Learn acrobatics first.
 Don't disappoint multiple teachers at once."
 I knew she was still nursing a slight grudge that I'd selected a newcomer as my instructor instead of her.
 How could someone be simultaneously so mature and so childish?
 I knew begging would be futile.
 Just like at St. Matthew, where begging never worked—only fists did.
 If only I'd known some acrobatic skills back then.

 I found myself pondering the intricate threads of Fate.
 Had some grand design orchestrated my loss, ensuring I was at St. Matthew when Kaspar's crew arrived?
 That I would be in Athens precisely when Art needed to escape her home?
 Were we truly meant to be the renegades?

+---

+## Chapter IX - Strawberry Song [Science]

+I never stayed at a place more than a semester.
+I didn't know what I was looking for.
+I knew I didn't find anything I was looking for.
+I made a couple of colleagues in different universities.
+I jumped from one exchange student program to another.
+I could join a doctorate program and do research on something anytime but didn't Dr. Alma Kristensen get beaten by radiation anyway?
+Leaving a trail of breadcrumbs that led nowhere was my intention.
+If I couldn't identify them, I would distract them despite not knowing who they were.

+Atlas University was a beautiful campus in Atlas City, Altaria.
+I found many interesting trees and plants in the campus.
+I found my home in Altarian people.
+They were exactly as friendly as I wanted.
+Their smiles were warm and everyone was helpful.
+Nobody cared about my history.
+For someone who wasn't comfortable with sharing and simulating feelings, I had a feeling that my path to Atlas University was convergent.
+No matter which different turns I took, I knew I would always ended up here.

+Professor Alexei Volkov was a strange man.
+In fact, wasn't his class, "PL 420: The Ontology of Social Systems" the very reason why I decided to join Atlas University?
+To be honest, I expected more from his lectures.
+I always ended up having an argument with him in his class.
+He was always onto something but never quite right.
+Yet I genuinely enjoyed being in his class.
+His awkward gestures made me feel belonged.
+I knew mom would've liked him.
+Luna would've liked him, too.
+Wasn't he the very reason why I found my friend.

+I didn't know her name for the first couple weeks.
+She was the enigamatic girl that was obsessed with strawberry pink; her shirt, her pants, her bag, her umbrella, her books, her pens and her phone cover were all pink.
+She was even taller than me.
+She was stronger than me.
+You would've thought such a masculine girl wouldn't be obsessed with such a soft color if you were used to stereotypes.
+Since my first glance at her, I knew she was special.
+If only I knew how to get to know someone.

+Everytime I argued with Professor Alexei, she was there to defend him, as if he was incapable of defending himself.
+I always despised those who defended the authority but I never despised her.
+Eventually I realized I was the closest to the authority in PL 420 since I was the one who demanded too much philosophical rigor in a normal final year undergrad class.